SGaneshreddy/MavenDayToDayCourse/Day2.md

 Maven - Day2 - topics need to be covered

-        1. lifecycle phases along with execution (should observe what is happing in each phase).
+        1. lifecycle phases along with execution (what is happing in each phase).

         2. Open the package after the build.